c6o/docs/content/app-service.md

 The Traxitt System includes Application Management Services (AMS) and tools for Traxitt Cloud OS (OS) developers.
 It allows non-technical users to install, configure and run Traxitt Applications (Apps) in the Traxitt Cloud OS running in a Kubernetes cluster.

-> Traxitts goal is to empower developers to give non-technical users a great user experience running applications in their Private Cloud.
+> Traxitt's goal is to empower developers to give non-technical users a great user experience running applications in their Private Cloud.

 The AMS consists of application manifests that describe the application to the system.
 A manifest consists of information about the application including: